Osprey Rook 65 Review

 Features and Ease of Use

 In the spirit of its minimalist muses, this pack comes with a basic feature set.
 It has two mesh water bottle pockets with 'on the move' side access.
-Its sleeping bag compartment zipper makes it easy to grab something from the bottom of the pack mid-hike.
+The sleeping bag compartment zipper makes it easy to grab something from the bottom of the pack mid-hike.
 There is a flap on the inside of the main compartment which can separate the bottom from the top which is helpful if you have a wet bag or a tent that you need to keep separate from the rest of your gear.
 The side compression straps on the top and bottom are handy for trekking or tent poles, and there is also a separate set of straps that could be nice for a foam sleeping pad.

 This sub-four-pound model is one of the lighter packs in this review.
 However, we found ourselves wanting a little more 'weight value' — that is, we think there should be more here for what it weighs.
-It is only marginally lighter than the Osprey Aether Pro 70 and Gregory Paragon 68, which are both packs with larger volume and way more capability when it comes to suspension and toating larger loads.

 Adjustability and Fit

 The adjustability of this pack is adequate for most people but also limited in some ways.
-It comes in one fixed size with a 4" range on the torso, which is pleasantly simple to adjust.
+It comes in one fixed size with a 4-inch range on the torso, which is pleasantly simple to adjust.
 There is no 'like super glue' velcro to separate, just a peg on each side that pops out of a webbing loop, enabling the shoulder straps to slide up or down.
 The sternum strap similarly has discrete cord loops that secure it at different heights on the shoulder straps.

-At a very reasonable $165, the biggest selling point of this pack is its price.
+The biggest selling point of this pack is its price.
 It lacks some of the features and performance that we have come to be spoiled by with some other models.
 However, if you aren't thrilled with the idea of dropping more money than you have to, this model could be worth a look.